glacc/javascript_tetris/README.md

 # javascript_tetris

-Glacc 2021
+Glacc 2023

-A tetris web game written in Javascript.
+A tetris game written in Javascript.

-Tested in Firefox 93.0.
+Tested in Firefox 113.0.1.